monosans/nitro-generator-checker/README.md

 ## Installation and usage

 - Install [Python](https://python.org/downloads).
 The minimum version required is 3.7.
-The recommended version is 3.11, because 3.12 may not install some libraries in the absence of a C compiler.
 - Download and unpack [the archive with the program](https://github.com/monosans/nitro-generator-checker/archive/refs/heads/main.zip).
 - Edit `config.ini` to your preference.
 - Run the script that installs dependencies and starts `nitro-generator-checker`: